pacha/cels/README.md

 ## Working with Lists

 The majority of operations can utilize an index following an `@` symbol.
-This is to indicate that the action should be executed at a specific position within a list.
+This is to indicate that the action should be executed at a specific position within a list (To know if a given operation supports indices, run `patch describe operation OPERATION_NAME`, which will provide full information about it).

 For example, to change the second element of a list, you can use the `set`
 operation: